 The greatest attraction of the Puri is one of the world-famous temples of Jagannatha.
-It is known by many different names, such as, the Puri temple, the Srimandira, the Bada deva or, the Jagannatha temple.
+It is known by many different names, such as the Puri temple, the Srimandira, the Bada deva, or the Jagannatha temple.
 Then, the temple of Jagannatha is one of the tallest monuments in the entire.

 On the east-facing gate, there are stone images of the two lions and it is called the Lions Gate.
-After that The north, south and west facing gates are similarly known as the Elephant Gate, the Horse Gate and the Tiger Gate (it is also called the Khanja Gate) respectively.
+After that, The north, south, and west-facing gates are similarly known as the Elephant Gate, the Horse Gate, and the Tiger Gate (it is also called the Khanja Gate) respectively.

 Then after the north gate is mainly meant for the God himself in as much as, the logs of wood out of which, the images are fabricated, make their entry into the temple premises through this gate, when the Navakelevara festival takes place.
 The east-facing Lions Gate is the main gate.
 Then there are wonderful pyramidal structures over the four gates, which are not very old.

-After that when we arrive at the vast open area in front of the Lions Gate (eastern gate), we see the monolithic pillar about to 10 meters high.
+After that when we arrive at the vast open area in front of the Lions Gate (eastern gate), we see the monolithic pillar about 10 meters high.
 Then this pillar is known as the Aruna Stambha.

 When the temple was abandoned and there was no presiding deity in it, at that time this pillar was removed from Konarka to Puri and was fixed in front of the Jagannatha temple where we can see it now.